snoyberg/conduit/README.md

 This shows us that:

-* The output from the first component much match the input from the second
+* The output from the first component must match the input from the second
 * We ignore the result type from the first component, and keep the result of the second